mwdhont/SimCLRv1-keras-tensorflow/README.md

 # SimCLR

-A Tensorflow-Keras Implementation of SimCLRv1 which allows to improve the feature representation quality of your base_model by the means of the Simple Framework for Contrastive Learning of Visual Representations.
-The provided code should require only minor changes in order to apply it to any Keras-model.
+A Tensorflow-Keras Implementation of SimCLRv1 which allows to improve the feature representation quality of your base_model by the means of the Simple Framework for Contrastive Learning of Visual Representations (SimCLR).
+The provided code should allow to apply the framework to any Keras model with only minor changes.

 References: [Paper](https://arxiv.org/abs/2002.05709), [GitHub](https://github.com/google-research/simclr), [Blog](https://amitness.com/2020/03/illustrated-simclr/)